emacsorphanage/helm-swoop/README.md

 * Squeeze all lines in buffer with your input
 * Highlight multiple matched pattern
 * Jumping line to line according to list buffer's move
-* Cache result
+* Cache result until modify the buffer
 * Go back to the last line

-Even if 10,000 lines buffer such as non-compression jQuery.
+It'll work fine even if 70,000 lines buffer :)
-First time it takes 0 ~ 1.0s though, but from the second time, it will be almost no time by employing cache list.
-Cache is valid until you modify the buffer.

 ### Usage